NoXPhasma/protondb_faq/README.md

 ## Why do some games stutter at the beginning?

 This is quite normal.
 Because at the beginning the shaders have to be loaded first.
-So that it doesn't stutter next time, The are written directly into a so-called shader cache.
+So that it doesn't stutter next time, they are written directly into a so-called shader cache.

 Note that the dxvk cache is not related to the "Shader Pre-Caching" by Steam.